Mintz Law Firm

 Permanent Partial Disability

-Workers receive this benefit because their injury limits their capacity to work, but they can continue working.
+Workers receive this benefit because their injury limits their capacity to work, even if they are still able to go to work.

 Permanent Total Disability

-This benefit equates to two-thirds of the workers’ income at the time of the injury and is distributed when a worker is so severely injured they can no longer work in any capacity.
+This benefit equates to two-thirds of the worker’s income at the time of the injury and is distributed when a worker is so severely injured that they can no longer work in any capacity.

 Death Benefits